OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ###  Remove Workflows

-Run on the command line to remove an existing workflow:
+Run the following to remove an existing workflow:

     $ fsurf --remove --id WorkflowID